Find a Lender-Approved Local Conveyancer in New Mills

 Planning law solicitors in New Mills regulated by the Solicitors Regulation Authority

-The list below is a non-comprehensive list of solicitors in New Mills with expertise in planning law.
-The solicitors can give expert legal advice on all aspects of planning, including development on contaminated land
+The firms listed below are a non-comprehensive list of solicitors in New Mills specialising in planning law.
+The solicitors can give expert legal advice on all aspects of planning, including applications about listed buildings and conservation areas

 • Jrb Law Limited, 42 Ricroft Road, Compstall, Stockport, Cheshire, SK6 5JR